tommyod/generalized-additive-models/README.rst

 About
 -----

+GAMs are uniquely placed on the interpretability vs. precitive power continuum.
+In many applications they perform almost as well as more complex models, but are extremely interpretable.

 - GAMs extend linear regression by allowing non-linear relationships between features and the target.
-- The model is still linear, in the se
+- The model is still additive, but link functions and multivariate splines facilitate a broad class of models.
+- While GAMs are likely outperformed by non-additive models (e.g. boosted trees), GAMs are extremely interpretable.

+Read more about GAMs:

-Generalized Additive Models (GAM) are the `Predictive Modeling Silver Bullet <https://web.archive.org/web/20210812020305/https://multithreaded.stitchfix.com/assets/files/gam.pdf>`_.
+- `Predictive Modeling Silver Bullet <https://web.archive.org/web/20210812020305/https://multithreaded.stitchfix.com/assets/files/gam.pdf>`_
+- `Generalized Additive Models: An Introduction with R <https://www.amazon.com/Generalized-Additive-Models-Introduction-Statistical/dp/1498728332>`_

 A GAM is a statistical model in which the target variable depends on unknown smooth functions of the features, and interest focuses on inference about these smooth functions.